PediatricOpenTargets/OpenPedCan-api/README.md

 - Build and tag `OpenPedCan-api` docker image using `Dockerfile`.
 - Push the built image to ECR.
 - Pass the ECR docker image tag to Amazon Elastic Container Service (ECS) Fargate task definition at runtime.
+The following environment variables are used for database server connection:
+  - DB_USERNAME
+  - DB_PASSWORD
+  - DB_PORT
+  - DB_HOST
+  - DB_NAME

-`OpenPedCan-api` database server deployment procedure is still under development.
+`OpenPedCan-api` database server is deployed with the following steps:

+- Start an RDS instance.
+- Load data into the RDS instance from an EC2 instance.

 ## 3. Test run `OpenPedCan-api` server locally